aicarcwallet-arc/hackthone/USDC_TREASURY_SETUP.md

 # 🏦 USDC Treasury Setup Guide

+## ⚡ NEW: Circle Programmable Wallets (Unlimited USDC!)

+**We now support Circle Programmable Wallets for unlimited USDC minting!**

+See **[CIRCLE_WALLET_SETUP.md](./CIRCLE_WALLET_SETUP.md)** for the new setup guide.

+### Why Circle?
+- ✅ Unlimited USDC capacity (no pre-funding)
+- ✅ Gasless transactions
+- ✅ Professional infrastructure
+- ✅ Automatic minting on-demand

+---

-## Treasury Wallet Information
+## Legacy: Manual Treasury Wallet (Old Method)

 **Treasury Address:** `0x97b554b7e0460b47004391a75f1561D353aA3435`

-This wallet is used to distribute USDC rewards to players who earn points in the word game.
+This wallet is used as a fallback when Circle API is not configured.

 ---